TL;DR

 Test code is real code.
-Like production code, it accumulates technical debt, anti-patterns, and “code smells” — indicators of deeper design or implementation problems.
-Traditional static analysis tools can catch syntax errors and basic violations, but they struggle with context-dependent issues specific to test automation (as discussed in AI-powered Test Generation: The Future Is Already Here).
+Like production code, it accumulates technical debt, anti-patterns, and “code smells”—indicators of deeper design or implementation problems.
+Traditional static analysis tools can catch syntax errors and basic violations, but they struggle with context-dependent issues specific to test automation.

-Artificial Intelligence and Machine Learning (as discussed in Self-Healing Tests: AI-Powered Automation That Fixes Itself) offer a new approach to detecting code smells in test suites.
-By learning patterns from millions of code examples, AI (as discussed in AI Test Metrics Analytics: Intelligent Analysis of QA Metrics) models can identify subtle anti-patterns, suggest contextual improvements, and flag maintainability issues that traditional linters miss.
+AI and Machine Learning offer a new approach to detecting code smells in test suites.
+By learning patterns from millions of code examples, AI models can identify subtle anti-patterns, suggest contextual improvements, and flag maintainability issues that traditional linters miss.

 This article explores how to leverage AI for detecting code smells in test automation, with practical examples, tool recommendations, and strategies for improving test code quality at scale.